 An excellent series of books that can support children learning to read in both an educational and home setting.

 Maverick Early Readers are a bright and attractive collection of books for guided reading.
-Edited by a leading educational consultant, they are designed around the Institute of Education book banding system to making it easy to identify the reading difficulty based on the language style, layout and phonics.
+Edited by a leading educational consultant, they are designed around the Institute of Education book banding system to make it easy to identify the reading difficulty based on the language style, layout and phonics.
 The range will reach 60 books this August covering the pink to purple bands and I had the pleasure of reviewing one new ‘yellow’ story and one ‘blue’ book, both released this month.

 ‘Yellow’ banded Who Will Win the Cup? by Elizabeth Dale and illustrated by Sophie Foster is a fun story of the battle for the football cup between the elephants and the rhinos.
 It’s hard work for the referee given the rhinos claim it’s not fair because the elephants are able to stop the ball with their extra long trunks.
 Soon, however, the elephants too will be complaining that the rhinos also have an unfair advantage.